Tobiasltd/ordina-weather-app/backend/README.md

 The project has a comprehensive test suite that covers all the main functionality of the app, including the controllers and services.

+TO DO:

-- TO DO: E2E Tests
+- E2E Tests
-- Automate tests with prehook
+- Automate tests with precommit hook

 ## 5.3 Tools and Frameworks